-- Shoddy physical environments.
+- Shoddy physical environments

-Many communities that have little to no access to healthcare remain leery of providers, sometimes because of language barriers and other times due to a lack of nearby services.
+- Be mindful of the approach: Many communities that have little to no access to healthcare remain leery of providers, sometimes because of language barriers and other times due to a lack of nearby services.
 Taking small steps to build trust, such as seeking immersion experiences, can ingratiate nurses to a community.

-In learning about the challenges that face communities, nurses should remember to display humility and respect of cultures, traditions and beliefs.
+In learning about the challenges that face communities, nurses should remember to display humility and respect of cultures, traditions, and beliefs.
 An awareness of cultural differences can promote greater ties to the community.

 By reviewing the multiple underlying factors of poor health conditions, nurses can begin to peel back the layers of health inequities.
 The work can establish pathways to strengthen individual and community health.

-The APHN said nurses have a responsibility to build new relationships, strengthen old relationships and encourage community members to take charge to create health equity.
+The APHN said nurses have a responsibility to build new relationships, strengthen old relationships, and encourage community members to take charge to create health equity.

-Partnerships with community groups, organizations, elected and appointed officials, health and human service professionals and volunteers should be focused on improving human conditions in specific communities.
+- Establish partnerships: Partnerships with community groups, organizations, elected and appointed officials, health and human service professionals and volunteers should be focused on improving human conditions in specific communities.

-By working with other agencies and institutions, nurses and other stakeholders can identify strategies, create action plans and implement approaches for health equity.
+By working with other agencies and institutions, nurses and other stakeholders can identify strategies, create action plans, and implement approaches for health equity.

 “Public health nursing leaders are often uniquely placed in government agencies and are often in a position to be consulted on issues related to policy and legislation,” the APHN said.
 “These opportunities should be embraced as an opportunity to help ‘put the face’ on public health issues and problems.
 The stories of those we serve can provide a powerful motivation to policymakers and legislators.”

-Nurse Education and Health Equity
+Nurse Education and Equity in Healthcare

 The NACNEP, which advises the U.S. Department of Health and Human Services and Congress on issues related to nursing education and practice, said nursing education and educators must meet the new demands of the changing healthcare system to promote health equity.